nicolas-miari/nicolas-miari.github.io/_posts/2016-03-15-Icon-Set-Creator.markdown

 ![App Icon](/assets/images/IconSetCreator-512.png)

-Thank you to the 14k+ people who downloaded Icon Set Creator since its initial release on January, 2015!
+Thank you to the 14k+ people who downloaded [Icon Set Creator][AppStore-link] since its initial release on January, 2015!

 I have just submitted the latest version (1.1.2) to the Mac App Store for review.